UniversalDevicesInc/html-node-views/README.md

 Note that gitpages may not update immediately after pushing to your git pages repository.
 So please wait a few minutes to check if your subdomain is running at https://username.github.io.
 When changing .html files please inspect your html on a browser using Developer Tools to verify your changes are being served before testing on UD Mobile.

 # File
-Copy the example-tile?height=180&span=3.html then add to the repository created above.
+Download the example-tile?height=180&span=3.html in this repository then add to your repository created above.
 Push the new file to origin.

 ```
 git add .